EXCLUSIVE-Microsoft hit with EU antitrust complaint by German rival

 Bundling both products together gives Teams a unique competitive advantage that is not justified by performance and which rivals cannot match, it said.

-This has significant and permanent impact on competition in the communication software market, alfaview continued.
+This has a significant and permanent impact on competition in the communication software market, alfaview continued.

 "Tying Teams with the other applications in the Microsoft 365 suite creates a multipolar distribution advantage for the U.S. group," its managing director and founder, Niko Fostiropoulos, said in a statement.